QIIME2 on Biowulf

 Important Notes

-- Module Name: QIIME (see the modules page for more information)
+- Module Name: qiime or QIIME (see the modules page for more information)

-- Some QIIME commands can utilize multiple threads with --p-n-threads
+- Some QIIME2 commands can utilize multple threads with --p-n-threads

 - Environment variables: